hundeboll/grind/README.markdown

 Usage
 -----

-To simply synchronize the current folder, start `grive` with no arguments.
+To simply synchronize the current folder, start `grind` with no arguments.
 You can specify the folder to synchronize as the last argument:

 ```
-$ python grive.py ~/Drive
+$ python grind.py ~/Drive

 [#         ] 17.08% 476/1308 files 4.52/26.49 GB
 ```

-At first `grive` will ask you to open a URL and allow `grive` to access your Drive account.
+At first `grind` will ask you to open a URL and allow `grive` to access your Drive account.
 It will then download a list of files and compare this to your local folder and then start uploading any files that are missing in Drive.
 The first steps might take a while depending on the number of files in Drive.

-To follow the process, start `grive` with the verbose flag:
+To follow the process, start `grind` with the verbose flag:

 ```
-$ python grive.py --verbose ~/Drive
+$ python grind.py --verbose ~/Drive

 2014-01-19 10:05:33,283 ./grind.py INFO: resolving drive files (0 files received)
 2014-01-19 10:05:43,914 ./grind.py INFO: resolving drive files (1000 files received)